maiska/qubes-translated/_doc_translated/de/_doc/user/advanced-configuration/bind-dirs.md

 ---
+lang: de
 layout: doc
+permalink: /de/doc/bind-dirs/
+redirect_from: []
+ref: 148
 title: How to make any file in a TemplateBasedVM persistent using bind-dirs
-permalink: /de/doc/bind-dirs/
-lang: de
-ref: 146
-redirect_from:
-- /en/doc/bind-dirs/
+translated: 'yes'
 ---

 # How to make any file in a TemplateBasedVM persistent using bind-dirs #